TeamMGE/GenomeBioinformaticsCourse/_episodes/40-COOI.md

 Then run iq tree e.g. `iqtree -s  homs.msa –m LG+G4`
 [//]: # (for some reason for some students, they get a weird error if they do this .... )

-Download the output tree (i.e. `homs.msa.treefile`) to your laptop but perhaps easier, on the command line do `cat homs.msa.treefile` and copy the text from the screen to paste to view the tree in iToL [https://itol.embl.de/upload.cgi](https://itol.embl.de/upload.cgi)
+Download the output tree (i.e. `homs.msa.treefile`) to your laptop or perhaps easier, on the command line do `cat homs.msa.treefile` and copy the text from the screen to paste to view the tree in iToL [https://itol.embl.de/upload.cgi](https://itol.embl.de/upload.cgi)

 Okay now we get to the interpretation.
 Look at the tree and reroot it to make some kind of biological sense.
 You can reroot trees by clicking on a branch -> Tree structure -> re-root the tree here.
 Sketch the resulting tree on paper or copy a picture of the resulting tree into a program which allows to draw on top of it (e.g. powerpoint, paint, inkscape).
 Annotate the tree in terms of duplications and speciations.